-There is nothing like the fun and exhilaration of putting a few pounds on a horse, backing your side with a bet or having a few pulls on a slot machine.
-But the difference between a pleasurable gaming experience and one remembered as a nightmare is usually based on the level of responsibility you bring to the racetrack or table, rather than your skills or gambling expertise.
+There is nothing like the fun and exhilaration of putting a few pounds on a horse or backing your side with a bet or having a few pulls on a slot machine.
+But the difference between a pleasurable gaming experience and one remembered as a nightmare is usually based on the level of responsibility you bring to the game, rather than your skills or gambling expertise.

 The three most important rules for managing your bankroll is, first of all, to set aside money – preferably in a separate account – just for gambling.
 This is the money you can responsibly play with – your bankroll.
 This ties into the second golden rule of bankrolls: gamble only with money you can afford to lose.
 Don’t “bet the farm,” or your mortgage, or your daughter’s university fund.
 Gambling is a leisure activity (unless you’re a professional) and the money you use should never be critical to your quality of life or your family’s future.

 The third hard-and-fast rule of bankroll management is Avoid the Reverse Withdrawal.
 To "reverse a withdrawal" means to change your mind after you make a request for withdrawing funds from an online casino.
 This can happen when there is a significant time difference between making a request to withdraw funds and when the casino actually transfers the money out of your online casino account.